sdejean/gopl-exercises/ch2/README.md

     - popcountTest
     - popcountInitTest: Just a pretty print version of popcount that gave me a better understanding of the algorithm.
+- Exercise 2.5
+  - The expression `x&(x-1)` clears the rightmost non-zero bit of `x`.
+Write a version of `PopCount` that counts bits by using this fact, and asses its performance.
+  - Packages:
+    - popcountClearLsb
+    - popcountTest